bardiabarabadi/uvicMUSE/README.md

 You can also directly pass the MAC address of your Muse.
 This provides the benefit of bypassing the device discovery step and can make connecting to devices quicker and more reliable:

     $ muselsl stream --address YOUR_DEVICE_ADDRESS

+### Sending a Stream to MATLAB

+To print a list of available muses:

+    $ muselsl list

+To begin an LSL stream from the first available Muse:

+    $ muselsl matlab

+To connect to a specific Muse you can pass the name of the device as an argument.
+Device names can be found on the inside of the left earpiece (e.g. Muse-41D2):

+    $ muselsl matlab --name YOUR_DEVICE_NAME

+You can also directly pass the MAC address of your Muse.
+This provides the benefit of bypassing the device discovery step and can make connecting to devices quicker and more reliable:

+    $ muselsl matlab --address YOUR_DEVICE_ADDRESS

 ### Working with Streaming Data